Martin8617/Defi-Wallet-for-Raspberry-Pi/README.md

 ## Howto Continue

-### Buy Hardware and setup a Raspberry Pi
+### Buy Hardware

 On [DefiNode](https://github.com/DefiNode/DeFiNode) you find a shopping list for the hardware of a Raspberry Pi node as well as a 3D case with DeFiChain logo.
-A good installation guide of the setup of a Raspberry Pi you can find there as well, however don't mix up this Defi Wallet with the docker installation at DefiNode.
+A good installation guide of the setup of a Raspberry Pi you can find there as well.

 ### Run your own Masternode